-As the traditional business and retail centers of the community, older commercial areas are of major importance to the health The condition of older commercial areas is important to sustain the health of the neighborhoods they serve.
+As the traditional business and retail centers of the community, older commercial areas are of major importance to the health of Amherst's neighborhoods.

-of Amherst's neighborhoods.
 Decline in commercial areas affects the visual appearance and image of the Town and possibly deters investment in nearby residential areas.
 Revitalizing these areas and reinforcing their traditional role as retail and employment centers with residential uses nearby will stimulate business and investment and provide centers of activity for surrounding neighborhoods.